-Five synthetic measurement types are generated from the ground truth: camera attitude quaternions, raw GNSS pseudorange and carrier phase messages, processed position/velocity/time (PVT) solutions from the GNSS receiver, a-priori system orbit estimates, and camera images.
-The a-prioris are used for filter initialization.
-Gaussian zero-mean measurement noise and Gaussian errors in executed maneuvers are included as specified in Table 8, where I, \mathcal{R} , C refer to the inertial, RTN, and camera reference frames respectively.
+and Gaussian errors in executed maneuvers are included as specified in Table 8, where I, \mathcal{R}, C refer to the inertial, RTN, and camera reference frames respectively.

 For modelling GNSS, GPS-only and L1-only signals are emulated.
-The ionospheric error is modelled via the Klobuchar model with code phase delay equal and opposite to carrier phase advance.
-Receiver clock errors are modelled as a random walk with a step size of 1m per step, with step cadence every second.
-GPS satellite ephemerides are corrupted in the emulated broadcast messages by injecting undesired ROEs.
+Ionospheric error is modelled via the Klobuchar model with code phase delay equal and opposite to carrier phase advance.
+Receiver clock errors are modelled as a random walk with a step size of 1 m per step, with step cadence every second.
+GPS satellite ephemerides are corrupted in the emulated broadcast messages by injecting undesired ROE.
 This introduces realistic periodic variations of the Cartesian state error of the GPS satellites, as predicted by the mapping between ROE space and the Cartesian inertial coordinates.
-Thermal noise for pseudorange and carrier phase are simulated using an elevation-dependent carrier-to-noise (C/N_0) model [27, 28], based on the antenna gain pattern of an actual patch antenna.
+Thermal noise for pseudorange and carrier phase are simulated using an elevation-dependent carrier-to-noise (C/N_0) model [28, 29], based on the antenna gain pattern of a physical patch antenna.

-Camera images are generated using 3D vector graphics in OpenGL via SLAB's Optical Stimulator software [13], which provides physically realistic visual modeling of both non-resolved point sources and resolved objects.
+Camera images are generated using 3D vector graphics in OpenGL via SLAB's Optical Stimulator software [14], which provides physically realistic visual modeling of both non-resolved point sources and resolved objects.
 In addition to the noise sources in Table 8, a small amount of glare and blur are added to the target 3D model to emulate camera artifacts at close range.
 Optical measurement gaps caused by eclipse periods and sun-blinding of the camera are modeled.
 The simulated camera applies the physical properties of a Blue Canyon Technologies Nano Star Tracker (NST).
 The camera has a resolution of 1280×1024 pixels and an approximate FOV of 12×10 degrees.

-Fig. 6 Trajectory of the target in the servicer's RTN frame for the far range scenario, with waypoints numbered.
+Fig. 7 Trajectory of the target in the servicer's RTN frame for the far range scenario, with waypoints numbered.

-Fig. 7 Trajectory of the target in the servicer's RTN frame for the close range scenario.
+Fig. 8 Trajectory of the target in the servicer's RTN frame for the close range scenario, with waypoints numbered.
+The trajectory is also projected onto the RT and RN planes.